stefanSchinkel/StateMachine/Readme.md

 Its purpose is straightforward: Determine whether a given string will is formed according to the grammar of the machine outline.
 For example in the picture`aaabc` is valid but `aaabbc` is not.

+**conventions**
+The initial state is encoded as a transition with only a start value.
 ### ToDo

+ - Read intial state from transitions :white_check_mark:
-Read final state from transitions, and don't set it explicitly
+ - Read final states from transitions